tntrung/msgan/README.md

 [1] Unrolled Generative Adversarial Networks, ICLR 2016.

-We're going to release TPU code of our model soon.
+We're going to release MS task of standard GAN and our TPU code soon.